AlstonCroning/CodeZone-ForPracticingThings/README.md

-Information Regarding Repository

 About:
-This Repository is used for git learning and testing git commands.
-There are no projects in this repository.
+This repository is for self-learning, and practicing things.
+My focus is to do more programming problems.